- ABM Platform (Required)

 The Demandbase Tag sends Company Profile Attributes to custom dimensions in Google Analytics (GA).
-GA integration allows a deeper dive into the data with customized reports.
+The integration lets you take a deeper dive into the data using customized reports within GA.

 Implementation Steps Summary

 - Step 2: Ensure you have GA Universal or Universal Premium

 - Step 3: Add a tracker name to each GA property

 - Step 4: Select Demandbase attributes to capture

 - Step 7: Set up custom reports

-If you are using GA Classic or GA Classic Premium, please follow the upgrade instructions in the Classic to Universal Upgrade Guide.
+Check to see if you are using Universal Analytics.
+If you are using GA Classic or GA Classic Premium, please follow the upgrade instructions in the Classic to Universal Upgrade Center.